 This service is not available in your region.

 The same thing happens when you try to stream video content from Amazon Prime Video or watch Netflix in China.

-The reason for this is because the website reads your IP address and detects you are connecting from a geo-restricted area and blocks you from accessing the content.
+The reason for this is because the website reads your IP address (the address assigned to your device when you use the internet) and detects you are connecting from a geo-restricted area.
+You are then blocked from accessing the content.

 This is where a SmartDNS comes in handy.

-With a SmartDNS service, you are able to spoof your location, essentially “tricking” the website into thinking you are connecting from an area it actively services.
+With a SmartDNS service, you are able to spoof your location, essentially “tricking” the website into thinking you are connecting from a location it actively services.
 Websites and services that are generally unavailable in a particular region become accessible through a SmartDNS.